 How do you select the best possible buyer for your business?
-Simply put, companies with an ability to pay and an interest in paying a premium.
+There are many criteria to consider but two key ones are an ability to pay and an interest in paying a premium.

 Assessing the ability to pay for private companies is not as straightforward as it is for public companies, which have to disclose their financial information to their shareholders (by way of EDGAR in the US and SEDAR in Canada).
 Private companies do not have to disclose financial information in North America (they do in most European countries).
 While there are a number of paid services that provide private company financial information such as dun & bradstreet, the information they gather is provided voluntarily and is not always entirely accurate or up to date.